Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 On the flip side of the coin, research shows Kivy to have a few obvious drawbacks: The first being that Kivy has a *non-native* looking UI.
 I've also found several mentions of the application start time being impacted when using Kivy and I've found mention of the resulting APK for Android being noticeably large.
 On top of this, it must be noted that creating an application in Kivy will require adopting a new language which could be time consuming and hinder progress in the early stages of development.

-* Release history taken from the [Kivy page on Wikipedia](https://en.wikipedia.org/wiki/Kivy_(framework)), statistics taken from a post about Python's growth on [Net Guru](https://www.netguru.co/blog/why-python-is-growing-so-quickly-future-trends) and drawbacks taken from [Pros and cons of Kivy on Reddit](https://www.reddit.com/r/kivy/comments/3oxxii/whats_the_cons_of_using_kivy_to_develop_mobile/).
+* Release history and other information taken from the [Kivy page on Wikipedia](https://en.wikipedia.org/wiki/Kivy_(framework)), statistics taken from a post about Python's growth on [Net Guru](https://www.netguru.co/blog/why-python-is-growing-so-quickly-future-trends) and drawbacks taken from [Pros and cons of Kivy on Reddit](https://www.reddit.com/r/kivy/comments/3oxxii/whats_the_cons_of_using_kivy_to_develop_mobile/).

 #### Picking the right platforms and tools for experiential applications